Made in the U.S.A.

 Nicolo Fonte – World Premiere

 Brooklyn-born choreographer Nicolo Fonte is known for his daring and original approach to dance.
 Oklahoma City Ballet audiences last saw his work in 2012 when our company debuted his stunning creation, Left Unsaid.
 His work has been noted by critics around the world for its unique movement language as well as a highly-developed fusion of ideas, dance, and design.
-This is his first original work created on Oklahoma City Ballet.
+This is his first original work created for Oklahoma City Ballet.

 Jerome Robbins – 2 & 3 Part Inventions